MumboTeam/spooncraft-docs/rules.markdown

 ### 4. No Hacking or duplicating

 The use of hacked clients is prohibited.
-This means that it is not permitted to use x-ray hacking (including x-ray texture packs), aimbot, autoclickers, fullbright, etc. The use of vanilla bugs is allowed however duplication glitch exploitation is not permitted, with the only exception being one TNT duper allowed per player.
+This means that it is not permitted to use x-ray hacking (including x-ray texture packs), aimbot, autoclickers, etc. The use of vanilla bugs is allowed however duplication glitch exploitation is not permitted, with the only exception being one TNT duper allowed per player.

 ### 5. Do not maliciously kill other players